erikabalarezo/web-app/README.md

 =======
 # Ottawa For Families

-Ottawa For Families is a fun and easy to manage application that allows users to find family-oriented  locations or events in Ottawa.
+- Ottawa For Families is an application that allows users to find family-oriented  locations or events in Ottawa.
 It is oriented to all families with children.

+## How to use it
+- Enter a date in any format.(i.e. today, tomorrow, YYYY-MM-DD)
+## Features
-It is accessible for mobile devices and also desktops.
+- It is accessible for mobile devices and also desktops.

 Data sources: